Finding Subgroups with Significant Treatment Effects: Simulation Study

-We also simulated a variant of the semi-synthetic experiment in the previous section but now with continuous outcome data.
-We use the group structure from our synthetic analysis, but we define groups based on the real covariates from the HIV trial.
+The simulation in \autoref{subsect:semisynth-binary} is based on binary outcomes.
+We also simulate a variant of the semi-synthetic experiment with continuous outcome data.
+Here we use the group structure from \autoref{sect:simple-synth}, but define groups based on the real covariates from the HIV trial.
 Moreover, we use the treatment variable from the real data.
-The continuous outcome in each experiment is generated as follows: \begin{enumerate} \item Let $\mu = (-2, 2, 2)$, $\rho=(5, 10, 1)$ and $\beta = (0, 10, 100)$ \item First for each experiment we generate three indices $q=(i, j, k)$ uniformly at random from the set of feature indices $[p]$ \item Let $\theta = (\theta_1, \theta_2, \theta_3)$, where $\theta[t]$ is the median of the $q[t]$ feature across all $n$ samples \item Then for each sample $i\in [n]$ we generate outcome data based on:
+The continuous outcome in each experiment is generated as follows: \begin{enumerate} \item Let $\tau = (-2, 2, 2)$, $\beta = (0, 10, 100)$, and $\sigma=(5, 10, 1)$.

+\item For each experiment generate three indices $q=(i, j, k)$ uniformly at random from the set of feature indices $\{1,\ldots, J\}$.